The Cuisinart Air Fryer Hack

 a.
 The clips are built into the outside cover.

 b.
-Use a flat head screwdriver to gently force the cover backwards off the clips.
+Use a flat head screwdriver to gently force the cover backward off the clips.

 c.
 The cover is now free.
 The components are exposed.